Cudweed is common weed of sports turf and lawns

 • Mow at the right height for your turfgrass.
 Because Cudweed has a prostrate growth habit, it means it avoids mower blades if you cut your turf too high.

-• Core and reduce traffic if possible to control any compaction and encourage desirable turfgrass competition.
+• Core and reduce traffic to reduce compaction, and encourage turf grass competition.

 • If Cudweed is not too widespread, you can remove it by hand.

-If there is a lot of this weed then chemical control is the best option.
-This weed is a prolific seed producer which mutiplies quickly by seed dispersal.
-The use of pre-emergents will go a long way to prevent this weed from becoming established.
+If there is a lot of this weed. then chemical control is your best option.
+This weed is a prolific seed producer, and in the right conditions it mutiplies quickly.
+The use of pre-emergents prevents this weed from establishing, or becoming more of a problem.

 Pre-Emergent Control of Cudweed.